ncaadam/data_cleaning_project/README.md

 3. Download the "run_analysis.R" script from the repo.
 Save it in the "UCI HAR Dataset" folder from the files you just extracted.
 4. Run the "run_analysis.R" script there.
 It will save a file called "assignment_data.txt" in the "UCI HAR Dataset" folder.
 That file is what was asked for in part one of the course project

-###To understand the varibale in "assignment_data.txt" please see the CodeBook.md in this repo
+###For more context on the variables in "assignment_data.txt", please see the CodeBook.md in this repo